 NEH Humanities Initiatives at Hispanic-Serving Institutions are intended to strengthen the teaching and study of the humanities, in subjects such as history, philosophy, literature, religion, and the interpretation of the arts.
 These grants may be used to enhance existing humanities programs, resources, or courses, or to develop new ones.
 Applicants are encouraged to draw on the knowledge of outside scholars who would contribute expertise and fresh insights to the project.
 Each project must be organized around a core topic or set of themes.

 - create opportunities for faculty members to study together, in order to improve their capacity to teach the humanities;

 - support new humanities programs (which may include but are not limited to new humanities minors, first-year seminars, and capstone courses), and enhance existing ones;

 - support humanities contributions to professional training (in such fields as business, law, economics, technology, and nursing and medicine);

 - develop bridge programs for at-risk and nontraditional students;

 - help institutions take advantage of humanities resources, especially in the digital humanities; and

 - support collaborative projects in the humanities between the applicant institution and another institution, such as a college or university, a school or school system, a museum or library, or a historical or cultural society.

-In the last five competitions the Humanities Initiatives at Institutions with High Hispanic Enrollment program (which is now the Humanities Initiatives at Hispanic-Serving Institutions program) received an average of 34 applications per year.
+In the last five competitions the Humanities Initiatives at Institutions with High Hispanic Enrollment program received an average of 33 applications per year.
 The program made an average of five awards per year, for a funding ratio of 15 percent.